The Structural Complexity of Matrix-Vector Multiplication: The Structural Complexity of Matrix-Vector Multiplication

-We show that for matrices of bounded VC-dimension, the minimum spanning tree $T$ has small weight.
-For this, we work directly with the definition of VC-dimension and use set terminology, which allows us to use relevant work from \cite{10.1145/73393.73397,Chazelle1989,Matoušek1991,HarPeled2009ApproximatingST}.
+We show that for matrices $\mM$ whose transpose $\mM^\top$ has bounded corrupted VC-dimension, the MST has small weight.
+For this, we work directly with the definition of VC-dimension and use set terminology, which allows us to use relevant work from \cite{10.1145/73393.73397}.
 This previous work studied bounded VC-dimensions in the context of computational geometry.
 We here use their results to bound the complexity of matrix vector products.